Introduction

 Implement Lifestyle Changes to Manage Sleep Apnea

 Another helpful tip is to try resting on your side instead of your back.
 This simple change can help reduce airway obstruction while you sleep.
-Regular exercise is also beneficial—not only does it assist with weight control, but it can also improve the quality of your rest.
+Regular exercise is also beneficial—not only does it assist with , but it can also improve the quality of your rest.
 Engaging in physical activity strengthens the muscles in your upper airways, which can alleviate symptoms of obstructive sleep apnea (OSA).

 We encourage you to discuss these lifestyle modifications with your healthcare professionals.
 Programs like the VA’s Sleep 101 offer valuable resources for service members who are diagnosed with sleep apnea after military service, highlighting the importance of early intervention and comprehensive lifestyle counseling.
-They provide insights into effective management strategies, including stress management techniques, which are essential for maintaining quality rest.
+They provide insights into effective management strategies, including , which are essential for maintaining quality rest.
 By embracing these approaches, you can improve your overall health and wellness while effectively managing your sleep issues.
 Remember, you are not alone in this journey, and we're here to help.

 Join Support Groups for Veterans with Sleep Apnea